Hives/hives.github.io/_posts/2019-02-27-precourse-week-4-tdd-with-rspec.md

 ---
 layout: post
-title: Precourse week 4, RSspec
+title: Precourse Week 4, RSspec
 date: 2019-02-27 01:25 +0000
 category: makers
 tags: [precourse, rspec, ruby]
 ---

-Last week I met up with [Cosmin][cosmins-github], one of the other Makers students in my cohort, and we pair programmed FizzBuzz using Rspec to write tests as we went along according to the "Red, Green, Refactor, Repeat" method.
+Last week I met up with [Cosmin][cosmins-github], one of the other Makers students in my cohort, and we did the first exercise from Week 4 of the precourse - pair programming FizzBuzz.
+We used Rspec to write tests as we went along according to the "Red, Green, Refactor, Repeat" method.
 I also met up with my mentor [Luca][lucas-github] today to do something similar (see previous post).
 Here's some stuff I've learnt about Rspec.

 - [Rspec core docs](https://relishapp.com/rspec/rspec-core/docs): rspec-core
 provides the structure for RSpec code examples